 There are many different varieties, so pick one that is hardy in your area.
 Lettuce prefers cooler weather.
 Once it gets too warm it will quickly bolt.

 There are purple and green varieties.
 The purple one is a bit more flavourful.
 Kohlrabi is pretty tough and winter kohlrabi can stay in the bed until needed.
-Summer kohlrabi should be started under glass.
+Summer kohlrabi should be started under glass, but need the cold temperature to trigger germination.
 They should be hardened off before transplanting them outside.
-Like other members of the cabbage family, kohlrabi does not like the company of other crucifers in its neighborhood.
+Remember, though, that like other members of the cabbage family, kohlrabi does not like the company of other crucifers in its neighborhood.

 Pick open-pollinated heirloom varieties so you can save your own seeds for the next growing season.

 Before they can go out into the regular bed they should be hardened off.
 Don’t plant them out as long as temperatures fall below zero.
 The ideal temperature range is